 When there is a difference of opinion regarding college procedures, policies, decisions, values, or treatment, students at OCCC are encouraged to seek resolution with the individual the conflict exists with, or his/her supervisor.
 Please note, this requirement does not apply in cases of alleged sexual harassment, sexual misconduct or discrimination.
-In those cases, the student should contact the Vice President of Student Affairs, Andres Oroz, 541-867-8511, andres.oroz@oregoncoast.edu or Director of Human Resources, Joy Gutknecht, 541-867-8515, joy.gutknecht@oregoncoast.edu 400 SE College Way, Newport, OR 97366 terminated.
+In those cases, the student should contact the Vice President of Student Affairs, Andres Oroz, 541-867-8511, andres.oroz@oregoncoast.edu or Director of Human Resources, Joy Gutknecht, 541-867-8515, joy.gutknecht@oregoncoast.edu 400 SE College Way, Newport, OR 97366 part of each step.
+If a student grievant misses a deadline, the process is considered to be terminated.
 If college personnel fail to meet a deadline, the grievance is forwarded automatically to the President for resolution.
 The timelines can be extended by mutual agreement between the involved parties at any time.
 Timelines start when written materials are submitted to the Vice President of Student Affairs.